 People have expressed to me that they feel I was successful in curing myself because of my confidence in what I was doing and my commitment to doing it, the “it” being the Parkinson’s Recipe for Recovery®.
 I am just as confident in all of you, and just as committed to all of you being successful, so I make this offer:

-If you feel that you do not understand how to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone, by Skype, by FaceTime, or by WhatsApp video at no charge.
-Send me an email at firstname.lastname@example.org and I will coordinate the conference with you.
+If you feel that you do not understand how to do any of the things outlined in my 30-day challenge above, send me an email at email@example.com and I will respond to your email with the appropriate explanation.

 I am committed to all of you.
 I am committed to assisting you to accept my 30-day challenge, and I am confident in you being able to do the Recipe.
 Also, I am confident that the Recipe will work for you, and at the end of the 30 days you will see enough positive results in your recovery that you will know you are on your path to recovery and you will know the full Recipe is right for you.